 Be sure the oven rack is close to the bottom of the stove so your turkey will sit centered in the oven.

 A little over half way through cook time take a look at the turkey (preferably through the door if you have glass on your door.)
 If it appears to be getting too brown, loosely cover it with foil and continue to bake.
+We usually do not need to cover it and let it get a bit dark

 Frequently asked questions